Bell palsy is a disorder of the nerve that controls movement of the muscles in the face. This nerve is called the facial or seventh cranial nerve.

 When to Contact a Medical Professional

-Call your health care provider right away if your face droops or you have other symptoms of Bell's palsy.
-Your health care provider can rule out other, more serious conditions, such as stroke.
+Call your provider right away if your face droops or you have other symptoms of Bell palsy.
+Your provider can rule out other, more serious conditions, such as stroke.

-There is no known way to prevent Bell's palsy.
+There is no known way to prevent Bell palsy.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.